Matthew6596/NuGizWrap/README.md

 # TT Modding Kit Classic

 This package is meant to assist in level modding for the TTGames classic games (TCS, LIJ1, LB1).
+It has only been tested with Unity 6000.2.8f1, but may be compatible with other versions too.

 GitHub Page: <https://github.com/Matthew6596/TTModdingKit>